raisen/virtualhostindexer/README.md

 USAGE
 -----

-Place `index.php` under a path acccessible by Apache.
+Place `index.php` and `style.css` under a path acccessible by Apache.